 Hollywood imagery sometimes survives long after its initial introduction, moving its characters and message into mainstream culture, occasionally serving in useful instruction.
 That may be the case, at least in part, with a Hollywood character named Gordon Gekko, from the 1987 film Wall Street.
 Gekko was the fictional archetypal hustler; the big-time trader/speculator/cor- porate raider who made “greed is good” the signature catch phrase of the go-go 1980s.
 Gekko was played to a tee by actor Michael Douglas in the film directed by Oliver Stone.
 Douglas, in fact, won the Best Actor Oscar for his portrayal of Gekko, the unscrupulous corporate raider who stops at nothing to get what he wants.

 Nearly twenty years later, the fictional Gekko played by Douglas had left enough of an impression that he was used on the cover of the June 2005 Fortune magazine at right to spotlight a story on the new greed of Wall Street.
 And more recently, by 2008-2009, during the latest financial crisis, with greed still doing its thing big time, references to Gekko and his quips were once again being heard.
-Now in Hollywood, a sequel to the 1987 film is scheduled to be released sometime in 2010.
-However, it’s not at all clear that much was learned from the first film.
-Here’s a quick look back at the original, followed by some history of the film’s effect since then.
+And by May 2010, a sequel to the 1987 film, Wall Street 2: Money Never Sleeps, was released, featuring a reformed Gordon Gekko, having served his prison term.
+In the piece that follows here, however, the first film is the focus, exploring its history and audience reaction, and why in some cases its characters were emulated and its central message missed and/or unheeded.

 Producer Oliver Stone set his Wall Street film in the mid-1980s, around the time several insider trading scandals and prosecutions were in the news.
 The film also portrayed the high-flying life styles of New York traders rolling in their Wall Street largesse during that era.
 In addition to capturing the essence of the Gordon Gekko character and his “take-no-prisoners” school of capitalism, the film also featured the “wanna-be-like Gordon” strivings of young trader, Bud Fox, played by Charlie Sheen.
 Fox soon becomes Gekko’s protégé and partner in crime, living in the fast lane for a time, with an Upper East Side condo, beautiful live-in companion Darien (Daryl Hannah), while making bundles of money — all courtesy of Gordon Gekko.
 But young Bud eventually sees through his hot-shot mentor and the damages his wheeling and dealing can cause — including one plan to buy, eviscerate, and sell off as parts, the airplane company his working-class father, Carl Fox, is employed by ( Sheen’s fictional dad in this case is also his real one, Martin Sheen, playing a union leader who tries to warn his son that Gekko is using him).
 Bud gets caught by the Feds while doing some insider handiwork for Gekko, but later turns government informant, wearing a wire, to help send his former boss to jail.
 The film ends with Bud heading to court, presumably to seal the case against Gekko.